A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Numerical simulations and discussion

-To complement the analysis above, we compute FRU once more to measure the change in the boundary regions after pairs of protected and unprotected features are excluded.
-Since two features are suppressed simultaneously, we designate this as Level-2 analysis.
-As values from Level-1 analysis might make an unprotected feature appear unimportant by itself, we wish to investigate if that same feature might become important when combined with a protected one.
+In order to complement the analysis above, we measure the changes in the fuzzy-rough boundary regions after pairs of protected and unprotected features are excluded simultaneously.
+We designate this step as level-2 analysis and denote it as $\Omega(f_{i},f_{j})$ such that $f_{i}$ is a protected feature and $f_{j}$ is a unprotected one.
+As the level-1 analysis might not be enough to discover the role of a protected feature for the problem, we should investigate whether that same feature might become important when combined with an unprotected one.
 Figure~\ref{fig:level2} shows that changes in boundary regions when a single feature is excluded are relatively proportional to the changes occurring when excluded together with a protected feature.

-This simulation shows that changes caused by combinations involving \textit{gender} are larger than those involving \textit{age}.
+This simulation shows that changes caused by combinations involving \textit{Gender} are larger than those involving \textit{Age}.
 That confirms the main finding that the results are more biased toward the former than the latter.
 The results also indicate that the correlation between the excluded features is not strong enough for the boundary regions to remain unchanged.
 However, the main conclusion from this analysis is that the binary categorization of explicit and implicit bias is too narrow: a protected feature can be important to some extent by itself when it comes to the boundary regions while also being partially encoded into unprotected features.
 Such a conclusion paves the road for a new research direction in which explicit and implicit biases are quantified within the fuzzy logic formalism.

+Next, we compute the individual baseline measures in same the way as in the previous simulation.
+Let CON($F$) and GEI$(F)$ denote the values of the CON and GEI measures using the whole set of features $F$ describing the problem.
+Similarly, let CON$(F/\{f_i\})$ and GEI$(F/\{f_i\})$ denote the values of these measures after suppressing the protected feature $f_i$ from $F$.
+Finally, let CON$(F/\{f_i,f_j\})$ and GEI$(F/\{f_i,f_j\})$ be the values of these measures after removing the protected feature $f_i$ and the unprotected feature $f_j$ from $F$.
+The values for the level-1 analysis are computed as $\Delta$CON$(f_i)$ = $|$ CON$(F)$ - CON$(F/\{f_i\})|$ and $\Delta$GEI($f_i$) = $|$ GEI$(F)$ - GEI$(F/\{f_i\})|$.
+The values for the level-2 analysis are computed as $\Delta$CON($f_i,f_j$) = $|$ CON($F$) - CON$(F/\{f_i,f_j\})|$ and $\Delta$GEI($f_i,f_j$) = $|$ GEI($F$) - GEI$(F/\{f_i,f_j\})|$.
+We quantify the absolute difference because (i) they better illustrate the different scenarios and (ii) our FRU measure itself is the difference between the fuzzy-rough boundary regions.
+Figures~\ref{fig:level2_consi} and~\ref{fig:level2_GEI} compare the $\Delta$CON and $\Delta$GEI values respectively for both level-1 and level-2 analyses.